 Due to the proximity of the DLR’s protection zones, building close to the station was not possible.
 However, this was used as an opportunity to create a go-to destination for residents and visitors of the park, activated by the 6,000 sq ft of retail and commercial at ground floor.
-This enhanced public realm has been designed to be legible and robust and to take advantage of the increased footfall through the site from future developments, such as Silvertown Quays and Royal Wharf.
+This enhanced public realm was designed to be legible and robust and to take advantage of the increased footfall through the site from future developments, such as Silvertown Quays and Royal Wharf.

 The architectural strategy was based on a comprehensive understanding of the local character and was directly informed by the need to improve the visual and physical permeability from the station to the park.

-The three buildings have been designed as a distinct family; from Thames Barrier Park, they respond to the surrounding built environment by culminating in the white landmark building at the west of the site, creating a full stop at a key entrance to the park.
+The three buildings were designed as a distinct family; from Thames Barrier Park, they respond to the surrounding built environment by culminating in the white landmark building at the west of the site, creating a full stop at a key entrance to the park.
 From North Woolwich Road, the focus is on strong masonry elements cutting into the landscape with the ‘perimeter façades’ defining the public realm around the development, including the new park access.
 Lastly, the ‘pavilions’ form a coherent ensemble with the existing buildings surrounding the park, completing the park’s edge in a legible manner.

 BIM as a design tool

-“The Pontoon Dock narrative is not just about delivering great housing; it’s a regeneration story which builds on the values of placemaking by joining up the developments along the North Woolwich Road and opening up the Thames Barrier Park for the local and wider community.”
+“The narrative is not just about delivering great housing; it’s a regeneration story which builds on the values of placemaking by joining up the developments along the North Woolwich Road and opening up the Thames Barrier Park for the local and wider community.”
 Oliver Campbell / Developer, Linkcity